Rocket attack strikes downtown Kabul, killing 8

 Past rocket attacks in Kabul have targeted the presidential palace compound and other government buildings.

 Afghanistan’s Interior Ministry said 24 rockets were fired into downtown Kabul from two vehicles during Saturday’s morning rush hour.
-Most of the rockets hit residential areas in the capital, the ministry said, and all the casualties were civilians.
-One rocket hit the Iranian Embassy, causing damage but not inflicting any casualties, according to a tweet from the embassy.
+Most of the rockets hit residential areas in the capital, the ministry said, and all of the casualties were civilians.
+One rocket hit the Iranian Embassy, causing damage but no casualties, according to a tweet from the embassy.

 A video posted to social media showed the aftermath of the rocket that hit a school in Kabul.
 Crowds of students could be heard screaming, running down a narrow street away from the blast.

 “I heard boom, at least four, then I heard the neighbors screaming,” said Ahmad Farid Amiri, the owner of a bakery in downtown Kabul.
-One of the rockets hit his bakery’s delivery van wounding three employees.
+One of the rockets hit his bakery’s delivery van, wounding three employees.
 “It was a horrific incident,” he said.

 Since the Taliban signed a peace deal with the United States in February, large-scale bombings claimed by the group no longer regularly shake Kabul.
 But the capital and other parts of Afghanistan have seen a sharp increase in other kinds of attacks by militants — both by the Taliban and the rival Islamic State — such as mass shootings and targeted killings.

-Taliban fighters waged a series of offensives in southern Afghanistan in recent weeks and in the north the militants have repeatedly pushed closer to Kunduz’s provincial capital.
+Taliban fighters waged offensives in southern Afghanistan in recent weeks, and in the north, the militants have repeatedly pushed closer to Kunduz’s provincial capital.
 And earlier this month, gunmen stormed Kabul University, killing at least 22.
 That attack was claimed by the Islamic State.

-Saturday’s attack also comes two days ahead of a major donor conference for Afghanistan in Geneva.
+Saturday’s attack also comes two days before a major donor conference for Afghanistan in Geneva.
 Afghanistan remains heavily dependent on foreign aid to provide citizens with basic services and keep the country’s security forces running.
 Donors are expected to pledge less aid this year amid uncertainty surrounding peace talks.

 Since the Doha talks launched in September, the two sides have struggled to reach an agreement on the ground rules that would allow them to move on to discuss substantive issues.
 The aim of the talks is to agree on a power-sharing government, but it’s unclear what form that government would take and whether gains made in the areas of civil liberties and human rights over the past 19 years will be protected.